-However, Rule & Sweeney's Puget Sound brewery had some tough, local competition from the long established North Pacific Brewery, and the Seattle Brewery, as well as an import from the Bavarian Brewery of San Francisco.
+However, Rule & Sweeney's Puget Sound brewery had some tough, local competition from the long established North Pacific Brewery, and the Seattle Brewery, as well as a number of San Francisco imports.

 Puget Sound Brewery (1883-1888)